Kitura/BlueECC/README.md

 """
 ```

-The key can then be used to initialize an `ECPrivateKey` instance:
+The key string can then be used to initialize an `ECPrivateKey` instance:
 ```swift
 let eccPrivateKey = try ECPrivateKey(key: privateKey)
 ```

 ####  Elliptic curve public  key

-Use OpenSSL to generate an elliptic curve public key `.pem` file from any of the above elliptic curve private key files:
+You can use OpenSSL to generate an elliptic curve public key `.pem` file from any of the above elliptic curve private key files:
 ```
 $ openssl ec -in key.pem -pubout -out public.pem
 ```